 Tuition and fees for all students are assessed by the Registrar's Office.
-Any grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
-All campus charges and credits related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.
+Most grants, scholarships, or loans that are credited to the student's account to offset tuition and fee charges are processed by the Financial Aid Office.
+Most campus charges, credits, and fines related to a student's account are centrally billed by the Bursar's Office and are viewable by logging into SalukiNet Self-Service.

 Students who are not registered until after the first bill is run will have their initial tuition and fee assessment for the term done as soon as practical after their first registration takes place.
-Once the initial tuition and fee assessment is complete, updated assessments will normally occur on a weekly basis (during weekends) if registration changes warrant a reassessment.
-Changes in financial aid awards are also posted on a weekly basis.
+Once the initial tuition and fee assessment is complete, updated assessments for all students will normally be done in bulk on a weekly basis (during weekends) if registration changes warrant a reassessment.
+Changes in financial aid award disbursements are also posted on a weekly basis (during weekends).²

 Additional charges and/or fines posted by other offices (such as Housing, Parking, Library, Health Center, etc.) may be posted at any time.
 Therefore, if such additional charges or credits are posted in-between the running of monthly bills, students can view this information in SalukiNet Self-Service before the next bill is run.³